 I enjoyed ‘Welcome to the Jungle’ so much that I knew I was going to have a good time with ‘The Next Level’.
 I’d only seen the previous film once, but surprisingly it was easy to get into ‘The Next Level’.
 It was pretty audience-friendly, especially for those who hadn’t seen ‘Welcome to the Jungle’.

-He’s sort-of broken up with his girlfriend Martha (I hate it when that happens in movies) and returns to his home where his mother is as well as his grandfather Danny DeVito as Eddie.
-Seeing Danny DeVito in this movie is so surreal having seen him in ‘Matilda’ and recently in the 2019 film ‘Dumbo’.
+He’s sort-of broken up with his girlfriend Martha (I hate it when that happens in movies) and returns to his home where his mother as well as his grandfather Danny DeVito as Eddie are.
+Seeing Danny DeVito in this movie is so surreal, having seen him in ‘Matilda’ and recently in the 2019 film ‘Dumbo’.

 When Fridge, Martha and Bethany want to see Spencer again, they soon discover that he’s gone back into the ‘Jumanji’ video game on his first night at his house.
 They decide to go back in there and rescue him.
 Touching the video game, they go back inside.
 Not everything goes according to plan. 😀

 Martha returns back in the avatar of Karen Gillan as Ruby Roundhouse, as before in the previous film.
 But instead of Spencer, Danny DeVito as Eddie is now in the avatar of Dwayne Johnson as Dr. Smolder Bravestone.
 Thinking of Danny DeVito inside the body of Dwayne Johnson is equally surreal!